 - Second-year orientation will be held to transition first-year residents to upper-year status.

-- Experience in a broad spectrum of care, including nursing home, geriatric assessments, OB clinic, pediatric ER, medical student clinic and Claymont Clinic for uninsured.
+- Experience in a broad spectrum of care, including nursing home, geriatric care (ambulatory and home visits), OB clinic, pediatric ER, urgent care, mobile health unit and rural rotations.

 - Six to eight weeks of daytime, inpatient coverage and three weeks of night float as part of Wilmington Hospital Inpatient Service (WHIP).